lykmapipo/sails-hook-subscriber/README.md

 ```

 ## Usage
 In the `api/workers` directory create your `worker definitions` based on `job type` the `worker` will have to process(perform).
 Example, a worker for `job type` email will be defined in the file `api/workers/EmailWorker.js`.

-The worker definition must define `perform function` which accept `job` to process ,`done` a callback to be called once job processing is done and `context` which is the [worker context](https://github.com/learnboost/kue#pause-processing).
-A `work definition` must also specify `concurrency` attribute wich will controll the [concurrency](https://github.com/learnboost/kue#processing-concurrency) of jobs it process.
+The worker definition must define
+- `perform(job, context, done)` perform function which accept `job` to process, `context` which is the [worker context](https://github.com/learnboost/kue#pause-processing) and `done` a callback to be called once job processing is done.
+- `concurrency` attribute which controll the [concurrency](https://github.com/learnboost/kue#processing-concurrency) of jobs it process.

 A sample `worker definition` is as below:

 ```js
 //in api/workers/EmailWorker.js